Hardware Calibration |

 Use a hardware calibration device, such as X-Rite's ColorMunki Display, for accurate monitor calibration.
 Dangle a sensor in front of your screen, press a few buttons, and you're done.
 It calibrates and saves a profile that is automatically loaded when you start your computer.
 If you purchase ColorMunki I suggest you skip the CD and download the latest software from X-Rite.

 When calibrating the display choose the Advanced radio button to set luminance and white point.
 Recommended luminance for CRT monitors is 100 cd/m2 and 120 cd/m2 for LCD monitors.
 In a rather odd twist, if the display is too bright your prints will be too dark.
 That's because there is a tendency to reduce brightness when processing images.
 So if your prints are too dark, you need to lower the luminance level.
+I work in a darkened environment and have found that 110 cd/m2 appropriate for my LCD monitor.

 Recommended white point is D65 or 6500° Kelvin.
 When you calibrate with ColorMunki it will set your monitor to 6500 if it has a preset for this value and then fine-tune the results.